hermangroup/docs/wallets/historiacore/cmd-rpc.rst

   Return information about all known tips in the block tree, including the main chain as well as orphaned branches. getdifficulty
-  Returns the proof-of-work difficulty as a multiple of the minimum difficulty. getmempoolancestors txid (verbose)
+  Returns the proof-of-work difficulty as a multiple of the minimum difficulty. getmempoolinfo
-  If txid is in the mempool, returns all in-mempool ancestors. getmempooldescendants txid (verbose)
-  If txid is in the mempool, returns all in-mempool descendants. getmempoolentry txid
-  Returns mempool data for given transaction. getmempoolinfo
   Returns details on the active state of the TX memory pool. getrawmempool ( verbose )